-Alloa Athletic was established as Clackmannan County in 1878.
-The following season, they changed their name to the Alloa Association Football Club (so as to distinguish this association football club from a rugby football club, the two being very closely linked in the nineteenth century).
-The press seems to have misinterpreted ‘AAFC’ as Alloa Athletic Football Club, which became the club’s official name from 1883.
+Alloa Athletic was established as Clackmannan County Football Club in 1878.
+The following season, the club changed their name to the Alloa Association Football Club.
+The local press misinterpreted ‘AAFC’ as Alloa Athletic Football Club, which became the club’s official name from 1883.

 As can be seen on the left, the current badge is really a sight to behold.
-Alloa Athletic’s first shirt, from their Clackmannan County days, consisted of orange and black hoops.
-From 1898 until 1972, the orange/gold and black hoops became the club’s standard and they gained the nickname, the Wasps.
+The origin of the wasp image can be traced back to Alloa Athletic’s first shirt, from their Clackmannan County days.
+This consisted of orange and black hoops.
+From 1898 until 1972, the orange (or gold) and black hoops became the club’s standard and they gained the nickname, ‘the Wasps’.
 (The hoops disappeared for a couple of decades, apparently as a cost-saving measure.)
 Alloa Athletic’s kit first featured a badge in 1985.
 This badge consisted of a more-or-less anatomically accurate rendering of a wasp within a shield.
 Some version of this badge remained until the current badge was adopted.

-Ignoring the illustrative style, I have difficulty connecting the sleeveless, muscular wasp (with only two limbs, neither of which are legs) with a football club.
+Ignoring the illustrative style (which I consider farcical at best), I have difficulty connecting the sleeveless, muscular wasp (with only two limbs, neither of which are legs) with a football club.
 In my initial redesign, I went back to a more identifiably wasp-like illustration, similar to those used by the club from 1985 until 2010.
 Ultimately, I found the use of the wasp altogether unsatisfactory.
 In seaching for an alternative, the hexagonal honeycomb concept came to mind.
 Wolverhampton Wanderers have used a hexagonal badge since 2002 (adapted from the shape of their minimalistic wolf’s head, first used in 1979), though their badge, which sees the hexagon rotated 30°, played no influence in my redesign.

-The football is of a nineteenth-century design, though its sharp angles are made to emphasise the modernist feel of the new badge.
-The black band bearing the year of the club’s founding, in addition to the black football, hint at the hoop design, which has been an staple of Alloa Athletic.
+The football at the centre of my badge is of nineteenth-century design, though its sharp angles are made to emphasise the modernist feel of the new badge.
+The black band, bearing the year of the club’s founding, echoes the hoop design.

-For the home kit redesign, I went with the classic black and gold hoops, complete with a 1970s-styled collar, an anachronism given that this type of collar was used during the ‘cost-saving-no-hoops’ kits of the 1970s.
+For the home kit redesign, I went with the classic black and gold hoops, complete with a 1970s-styled collar (an admitted anachronism given that this type of collar was used during the ‘cost-saving-no-hoops’ kits of the 1970s).
 Clean lines throughout emphasise the modern element of the kit.
 The away kit is a variation of the current away kit, with an inadvertent Boca Juniors feel.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.